Spelling Mistakes

 Whoa or Woah?
 Understand Confusing Interjections

 The English language is full of words that can catch you off guard, and one such example is the interjection expressing surprise or commanding attention: spelled either as whoa or woah.
-This reference is designed to teach English learners to distinguish between these two forms, which can be particularly confusing due to the fluid nature of language and the influence of pop culture.
+This article is designed to teach English learners to distinguish between these two forms, which can be particularly confusing due to the fluid nature of language and the influence of pop culture.

 The Difference between Whoa and Woah